panningn/setup-vpc/README.md

 * Creates both a public and private subnet, assigned to the VPC
 * Creates a 'Name' tag for the VPC

-The vars.tf file defines the necessary variables referenced in the main.tf file (tags, CIDR (block, public and private), AZ)
+The vars.tf file defines the necessary variables referenced in the main.tf file (tags, CIDR (block, public and private), AZ.

 This module is made to be referenced remotely, used in conjunction with other modules.